Journal Information

 Results

-A total of 71 samples, 37 (52.1 %) collected in 2019, 21 (29.6 %) in 2020, and 13 (18.3 %) in 2021.
+A total of 71 samples, 37 (52.1 %) collected in 2019, 21 (29.6 %) in 2020, and 13 (18.3 %) in 2021 were analyzed.
 The GM-LFA resulted in positive in 12/71 (16.9 %) BALF samples.
-In contrast, GM-EIA resulted in positive in 9/71 (12.6 %) samples, although the difference is not statistically relevant (p-value = 0.36).
+In contrast, GM-EIA resulted in positive in 9/71 (12.6 %) samples, although the difference is not statistically significant (p-value = 0.36).

-The results of both tests were primarily consistent, except for eight samples (11.3 %), in which five were positive by LFA but negative by GM-EIA, and three were negative by LFA but positive by GM-EIA (Table 1).
+The results of both tests were primarily consistent, except for eight samples (11.3 %), in which five were positive by LFA but negative by GM-EIA, and three which were negative by LFA but positive by GM-EIA (Table 1).
 Of 71 BALF samples, 6 (8.45 %) showed positivity in both techniques GM-EIA and GM-LFA.

 Table 1.